mhartl/pivotal-github/README.md

     $ git story-pull-request

 `git story-pull-request` issues a `git push-branch` as well (from [git-utils](https://github.com/mhartl/git-utils)), just in case the local branch hasn't yet been pushed up to the remote repository.
 For reference, it then makes a commit containing a message with links to all the delivered story ids.
-These ids are determined relative to a base branch; this is `master` by default, but if there have been a series of topic branches then the base branch should be set (using the `-b` option) to the branch of the previous pull request.
-The pull request message includes the branch used for the request, so this previous branch can be determined using `git log`.
+These ids consist of all the delivered stories that haven't already been delivered by a pull request.

 As with `git story-merge`, by default `git story-pull-request` exits with a warning if the most recent commit doesn't finish the story.